syedhassaanahmed/azure-data-manager/README.md

 ![architecture.png](docs/adf-pipeline.png)

 The pipeline can either be triggered manually using the web app's REST API or in case of *dynamic* data sources i.e. Time Series, an [event trigger](https://docs.microsoft.com/en-us/azure/data-factory/how-to-create-event-trigger) is automatically created.
+>Event triggers unfortunately have [performance limitations](https://github.com/MicrosoftDocs/azure-docs/issues/15909) hence creating more than 100 dynamic data sources is currently not supported.

 ### Configuration